D.C. Restaurants Warn White Supremacists That They Aren’t Welcome This Weekend

 — New York Post (@nypost) August 11, 2018

 The Unite The Right 2 rally in Washington, D.C., is the sequel to the alt-right rally that happened last year in Charlottesville.
-As Time reported, the rally triggered clashes between right-wingers and counters.
+As Time reported, the rally triggered clashes between right-wingers and counter-protesters.
 One counter-protester was killed and several others injured when a car plowed into their protest.

 The night before this incident, swarms of white nationalists carried tiki torches through the University of Virginia campus.